cs2113-f24/cs2113-f24.github.io/wrkshts/J9-wrksht.md

 # Worksheet: J9

 Worksheets are self-guided activities that reinforce lectures.
 They are not graded for accuracy, only for completion.
-They are due, on github by 11:59pm on the day of the lecture.

-This worksheet should be completed in class, and is worth extra credit.
+This worksheet should be completed in class.
 Submit it to BB.

 ## Questions